MKLab-ITI/hackair-data-retrieval/README.md

 quired by the air quality estimation approach presented in section 6 is recognizing accurately even a small part of the sky inside the image.

-5.2.3 Sky localization using heuristic rules
+### Sky localization using heuristic rules
 The second approach for sky localization is based on heuristic rules that aim at recognizing the sky part of the images.
 The algorithm is based on identifying whether the pixels meet certain criteria involving their color values and the size of color clusters they belong to.
 The output of the algorithm is a mask containing all pixels that capture the sky.
-Fig. 4 presents the pseudocode of the proposed method.
 It should be noted that the heuristic algorithm is far stricter than the FCN-based since sun and clouds are not considered part of the sky.
 Similarly to the FCN-based, the heuristic rule-based method was evaluated on the SUN database obtaining a mean precision of 82.45% and a mean recall of 59.22%.

-When an IA request is received, the IA service first sends a request to the concept detection (CD) component (step 1) which implements the concept detection framework described in D3.1.
+When an IA request is received, the IA service first sends a request to the concept detection (CD) component (step 1) which implements the concept detection framework.
 The CD component applies concept detection on each image of the request and returns a set of scores that represent the algorithm’s confidence that the sky concept appears in each image.
-When a response is received by the CD component, the IA service parses it to check which images are the most likely to depict sky based on the confidence scores calculated by the CD component (step 2).
+When a response is received by the CD component, the IA service parses it to check which images are the most likely to depict sky based on the confidence scores calculated by the CD component.
 A relatively high (0.8) threshold is used to lower the probability of sending non-sky-depicting images for subsequent analysis.
-At step 3, the IA service sends a request to the sky localization (SL) component which implements the FCN-based sky localization framework described in D3.1.
+At step 3, the IA service sends a request to the sky localization (SL) component which implements the FCN-based sky localization framework.
 This is a computationally heavy processing step that is carried out on the GPU of the IA server.
 The response of the SL component is the sky mask of each image of the request.
 To minimize the time required for sending the masks to the IA service, a compression algorithm is first applied to reduce the size of the masks.
 Then, the IA service receives the